BlueBrain/gitlab-pipelines/README.md

 Currently, the following templates are provided:

+* `bbp-gitlab-access.yml` to configure accessing BBP GitLab using CI jobs' ephemeral tokens.
+* `github-project-pipelines.gitlab-ci.yml` sensible defaults for GitHub
+  projects.
 * `spack-build.gitlab-ci.yml` to build software with Spack.
 * `spack-build-ctest.gitlab-ci.yml` to build software with Spack and run CTest on it.
 * `spack-build-components.gitlab-ci.yml` to build more complicated pipelines using Spack and CTest.
+* `tox-nse.gitlab-ci.yml` to build a python package with tox following NSE practices
+* `tox-nse-docs.gitlab-ci.yml` to build as above, but with documentation generation and upload enabled

 ## Configuration